 Dr. Tatiana M.F.
 Cruz

-Dr. Cruz is an Assistant Professor of History at Lesley University.
+Dr. Cruz is an Assistant Professor and Interdisciplinary Program Director of Africana Studies at Simmons University.
 Her areas of expertise include critical race/ethnic studies, African American and Latinx history, urban history, 20th century social movements, oral history, and women’s, gender, and feminist studies.
 She has published in the Journal of Urban History and is currently working on several projects including a book manuscript that examines African American and Latinx identity, community, and protest in postwar Boston.
 She received a Ph.D. in History and a Graduate Certificate in African American and Diaspora Studies from the University of Michigan.
 She can be reached at tcruz [at] nebhe [dot] org.

 Dr. Kamille Gentles-Peart